-You’ll be able to dine at this time capsule of The Golden Age of Hollywood, starting May 6.
+You can finally dine at this time capsule of The Golden Age of Hollywood again

 Hollywood has changed quite a bit since 1919, but its longest-standing restaurant has managed to remain the same.
 Not many businesses have the fortune of sticking around in a city that’s always looking to find ‘the next best thing,’ yet Musso and Frank Grill has managed to prevail in one of Los Angeles’ most evolved districts.
 Adored by locals and celebrities alike — the Hollywood vet remains a fan favorite due to the simple fact that very few modifications have been made to its establishment over the course of a century.